The PostConf GUI makes it easy to train Spamassassin's Bayes DB with

 it to sa-learn.
 Just as giving a puppy mixed messages doesn't help it

-become a well behaved dog, Bayesian pattern recognition doesn't work
+become a well behaved dog Bayesian pattern recognition doesn't work

 well with ambiguous input.